By Dave Parker

 If teachers are trained by registered trainers, ensure the trainers have the teachers’ Registry ID numbers, so the training can be entered electronically by the trainer.
 For paper certificates, ensure the Registry ID number is written on each piece of paper.
 Then, scan the documents and email them to email@example.com.
 Mailed or FAXed documents can be misplaced; with email you have a record of the documents you sent.

 During the year, keep track of your employees’ training, so it doesn’t creep up on you all at once.
+And make sure your employees know it is their responsibility to keep their Registry information up to date.

 By doing all of these things, you will make the Registry work for you.
 Your stress level will go down, and renewal will be much easier for your employees.
 Everyone will be much happier, and happy employees stay longer than unhappy ones.